StefanNede/KEGS_HACK2022/README.md

 ### Enemies:

-- Elves -> bad but full pathfinding (e.g. get stopped by walls)
+- Elves -> full pathfinding

 - Sentry Elves -> walk around in a circular area and shoot you if you go into that area

-- Reindeer -> at an interval (tbd) rotate towards you and charge in that position until hit an obstacle (e.g. edge of screen or you)
+- Reindeer -> at an interval (2s) rotate towards you and charge in that position until hit an obstacle (e.g. edge of screen or you)

-- Rudolph (comming soon) -> same attack as reindeer but interval is reduced
+- Rudolph (coming soon) -> same attack as reindeer but interval is reduced

-- Ice Witch -> A* pathfinding and freezes you for 1 second after hitting you 5 times
+- Ice Witch -> pathfinding and freezes you for 1 second after hitting you 5 times

-- Santa -> soawns other enemies
+- Santa (coming soon) -> spawns other enemies